-I. Responses of plant to trace metallic elements excess
+I. Responses of plants to the excess of trace metallic elements

 Several strategies are being developed in our laboratory to identify genes involved in Cd tolerance and hyperaccumulation.

 Dilution of S. cerevisiae BY474, transformed with empty (pYX212) or recombinant plasmid, spotted onto growth medium containing 20 µM Cd.
 3 clones from the Cd screening are presented.
 Several Noccaea caerulescens genes, TcHMA4, TcMT1, TcMT2, TcMT3, identified in the screen have been further analyzed.

 Bernard et al. 2004, Roosens et al. 2004, Roosens et al. 2005, Meyer et al. 2011

 Comparison of Noccaea caerulescens or Arabidopsis halleri populations

 Populations originating from heavy metal polluted or non polluted (metalliferous) soils, have been studied in collaboration with Prof. A. Smith (University of Oxford).
 (Roosens et al. 2003)